 The cornstarch coating on our gummies keeps them from sticking together and helps them to not melt as easily.

-After the gummies are cool and set, toss them in a small bowl or bag with a couple Tablespoons of cornstarch until evenly coated.
+After the gummies are cool and have set, toss them in a small bowl or bag with a couple Tablespoons of cornstarch until evenly coated.
 You don’t have to use the cornstarch, but we find that it helps them last longer.

 To prevent melting, it’s also important to store gummy bears in an airtight container in a cool place, away from sunlight.
 You can also keep them chilled in the fridge.